linsomniac/python-unittest-skeleton/README.markdown

   * If you are doing bootle web development, copy "test_bottle.py" into your "tests" directory and rename it to something more useful.

+  * If you have a CLI program, use the "cli_skeleton" in the top level directory instead.